Left and Center: Joseph circa, 1996

 Height and Weight: 5’2″ and 115 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Hazel eyes, Joseph’s two upper eyeteeth cross over each other, his left ear is double pierced, he had a slim but muscular build at the time of his 1996 disappearance, he might use the two nicknames “Joe” and “Joey” and his head was shaved at the time of his disappearance besides his ponytail
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Hazel eyes, Joseph’s two upper eyeteeth cross over each other, his left ear is double pierced, he had a slim but muscular build at the time of his 1996 disappearance, he might use the two nicknames “Joe” and “Joey” and his head was shaved at the time of his disappearance besides his ponytail

 Clothing/Jewelry Description: A hooded green sweatshirt, green/blue flannel shirt, blue jeans, and dark colored sneakers